Evan8383/prework-study-guide/README.md

 ## Description

-- The motivation to learn how to code stems from the challenge it brings and the career growth opputunities.
+- The motivation to learn how to code stems from the challenge it brings and the career growth opportunities.
 - I built this project to practice the fundamentals of HTML CSS and JS.
 - It solves the problem of not knowing where to start practicing coding.
 A guided project like this is a great foundation to build off of to test new knowledge.
 - I was familiar with the HTML, CSS, and JS concepts.
 However, saving this project to GitHub and using Git were all new skills I learned.